rasbt/pattern_classification/resources/data_glossary.md

 #### Ensemble Methods for Classification
 [[back to top](#table-of-contents)]

 Ensemble methods combine the classification results of multiple classifiers which may differ in algorithms, input features or input samples.
-The final classification can be obtained by maximum vote.
 It is statistically proved that ensemble methods yield better classification performance.
+Ensemble methods are also less prone to over-fitting issues.
+Constructing the final classification decision based on weighted votes results in different methods such as bagging, boosting, etc.
 (submitted by [Vahid Mirjalili](https://github.com/mirjalil))